buzinas/tslint-eslint-rules/CONTRIBUTING.md

   gulp new-rule --rule rule-name
   ```

-  This will generate a the rule template and test template in the appropiate directories.
+  This will generate a the rule template and test template in the appropriate directories.

-- Check if your rule is passing with `gulp test --single rule-name` (hyphenated, e.g no-inner-declarations)
+- Check if your rule is passing with `gulp test --single rule-name` (hyphenated, e.g ter-arrow-spacing)
   - During development you may have some linting errors that won't let you run the test.
 You can
     disable the linting process with the `--no-lint` flag: `gulp test --single rule-name --no-lint`.
   - If you are using the `RuleTester` utility as in the `ter-indent` rule tests you can specify a